-effective for us.
-Very frank when we have our meetings, 1 you know, they hear what's going on in the community.
-We 2 3 have some really good frank conversations, some very, very 4 good advice from that Chief's Advisory Committee.
-MS. ASHLEY SMITH: And are there similar 5 6 Elder Advisory Committees at other police services in Saskatchewan?
-7 RETIRED CHIEF CLIVE WEIGHILL: Yes, there 8 9 are.
-Regina has an Elders committee, and Prince Albert utilizes use of the Elder, and of course the RCMP has 10 several Elders as well.
-11 12 MS. ASHLEY SMITH: Next slide, please?
-Can you please describe the Prince Albert Police Service 13 Indigenous Women's Commission?
-14 15 RETIRED CHIEF CLIVE WEIGHILL: That was started by the Chief now of Saskatoon, when he was the 16 17 Chief in Prince Albert, bringing women together that have -- from families that have been affected by a murdered or 18 missing Indigenous women.
+5 MS. ASHLEY SMITH: And are there similar 6 Elder Advisory Committees at other police services in 7 Saskatchewan?

+8 RETIRED CHIEF CLIVE WEIGHILL: Yes, there 9 are.
+Regina has an Elders committee, and Prince Albert 10 utilizes use of the Elder, and of course the RCMP has 11 several Elders as well.

+MS. ASHLEY SMITH: Next slide, please?
+Can

+you please describe the Prince Albert Police Service

+Indigenous Women's Commission?

+15 RETIRED CHIEF CLIVE WEIGHILL: That was started by the Chief now of Saskatoon, when he was the 16 17 Chief in Prince Albert, bringing women together that have -- from families that have been affected by a murdered or 18 missing Indigenous women.
 They get together, have a lunch, 19 20 discuss issues that are common to them.
-You know, it's 21 kind of a healing way to work with things, get information out.
-And he's going to start that in Saskatoon as well 22 23 too.
-24 MS. ASHLEY SMITH: Next slide, please?
-Can
+You know, it's 21 kind of a healing way to work with things, get information 22 out.
+And he's going to start that in Saskatoon as well 23 too.